rodrigopolo/cheatsheets/exiftool.md

 /path/to/files
 ```

-Rename all iPhone files to have the date prefix with time offset
+Rename all iPhone video files to have the date prefix with time offset
 ```sh
 exiftool \
 -ext mp4 \